openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Get the smallest x-position of the ofRectangle.
+Get the smallest x position of the ofRectangle as float.

-Returns: The smallest x-position of the rectangle.
+Returns: The smallest xposition of the rectangle.